cswitenky/cswitenky/posts/referral.md

 ## 💳 Credit Cards

-I love credit cards.
-They're a great way to earn rewards on your everyday spending
+I'm a fan of credit card churning and have earned thousands of dollars in rewards at expense of the credit card companies.

 If you're considering applying for a new credit card, please consider using one of my referral links below.
 I'll get a bonus if you're approved, and you'll get a bonus too!

 - [Chase Sapphire Preferred](https://www.referyourchasecard.com/6j/B6PZTWK1BW)
 - [Chase Freedom](https://www.referyourchasecard.com/18o/JJM3TPE58A)